Chapter 10: The Artist

 It acts like the grey men, using human gesture to lure in its victim.
 Does it think I am human?

 “Who are you, and what do you want from me?”
-Stride shouts enraged.
+Stride shouts angrily.

-Its demeanour changes as the long-necked creature drops its hand and stands there in silence.
-It speaks, “You are not supposed to know of our tongue, Frayling.”
+Its demeanour changes, the long-necked creature drops its hand and stands there in silence, looking at Stride questioningly.

-It elegantly walks toward Stride on its stilted legs.
-It starts running, dropping the cocoon it carries with him.
+It walks elegantly toward Stride on its stilted legs then starts running, dropping the cocoon it carried with him.
 It raises its hand as Stride palms his fist.

-He feels the blood that he consumed from The Huntress flow through his veins.
-His powers feel even stronger than before.
+He can feel the Huntress’ blood coarse through his veins.
+His powers are even stronger than before.
 He notices something strange about the movement of the creature coming at him at full speed.

-In a single strike, Stride smashes through the rock solid body of the long-necked creature as its bodily debris flies everywhere.
+In a single strike, Stride smashes through the rock solid body of the long-necked creature and bodily debris flies everywhere.

-Stride could tell, that because of The Huntress’ blood that he was faster and acutely aware of the creatures’ movements.
-And what he found strange is that it felt like it ran at him in in slow-motion.
-Its movements felt slow and uncoordinated.
+Stride could tell, that he was faster and had been acutely aware of the creatures’ movements thanks to The Huntress’ blood.
+And what he found even more strange was how it had felt like it had run at him in in slow-motion.
+Its movements had seemed slow and uncoordinated.

 Stride got closer to the creature’s remains.
 Strangely, the remaining threads on the creature’s torso covered itself up, leaving no open wounds.
 It did not bleed to Stride’s disappointment.
 He has gotten a lust for the power that blood can hold.